lsankar4033/tenderfeud/README.md

-Family Feud on tendermint.
+Family feud meets prediction markets on Tendermint.

+## Background

+## System design
+- lotionjs for nodes
+  - actions: createPoll, voteOnPoll, sendCoins
+  - queries: getPolls, getPollInfo, getBalance
+- static network of validators in the cloud
+- web frontend

-## Mechanism design notes (nothing set in stone)
+## Mechanism design
 Genesis block distributes tokens among some number of people (manual pre-sale among other attendees?).

 From that point, users can either create a poll, view existing polls, or submit a vote for an existing